shaiwilson/machine_learning/README.md

 python server.py
 ```

-You have to be sure that you added a licensed copy of the [Graph Lab Create](https://dato.com/download/install-graphlab-create-command-line.html)
+You have to be sure that you added a licensed copy of [Graph Lab Create](https://dato.com/download/install-graphlab-create-command-line.html)